 Once you begin your Florence workers’ compensation claim with an attorney and receive appropriate medical treatment (when you are not off work for any significant length of time), your claim typically will close within one year of the date of your last medical treatment and weekly benefits will not be an issue.
 If your injuries are severe enough that you are forced to take time off from work to recover, you will collect weekly benefits and your claim will close two years from the last date you received those benefits.
 You will receive medical treatment for your workplace injury and those expenses will be covered by workers compensation.
 You will also receive lost wages benefits as well as compensation for any permanent disability suffered as a result of your workplace accident.

 What if My Kentucky Employer Doesn’t Carry Workers’ Compensation?

 Workers’ compensation insurance is state-mandated, and employers who refuse to take part in the program could find themselves facing some pretty steep fines.
-Each state has different workers compensation requirements, however, in the state of Kentucky, all employers must carry workers’ compensation insurance or become self-insured, except for certain agricultural employers.
-While some states only require businesses with 15 or more employees to carry workers’ comp, in the state of Kentucky, even an employer with one employee—part-time or full-time—falls under the state’s workers’ comp laws.
+Each state has different requirements, however, in the state of Kentucky, all employers must carry workers’ compensation insurance or become self-insured, except for certain agricultural employers.
+While some states only require businesses with 15 or more employees to carry workers’ comp, in the state of Kentucky, even an employer with one employee—part-time or full-time—falls under the state’s laws.
 Also unlike many other states, Kentucky allows workers to waive their rights to workers’ comp, preserving their right to sue their employer.
-If you choose to go this route it is even more important that you have a Busald Funk Zevely attorney by your side from start to finish.
+If you choose to go this route it is even more important that you have an experienced workers’ compensation lawyer by your side from start to finish.

-Do I Need an Attorney for the Injuries Suffered at My Kentucky Workplace?
+Do I Need an Attorney for the Injuries Suffered at My Workplace?